abhilash1in/aws-secrets-manager-action/README.md

 | `false`      | `dev_foo` = `{ "bar": "baz" }`                   | `DEV_FOO` = `{ "bar": "baz" }`                      | Not parsed                                                                              |

 #### Note:
-- `${{ secrets.YOUR_SECRET_NAME }}` refers to [GitHub Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
-Create the required secrets (e.g.: AWS credentials) in your GitHub repository before using this GitHub Action.
+- `${{ secrets.AWS_ACCESS_KEY_ID }}`, `${{ secrets.AWS_SECRET_ACCESS_KEY }}` and `${{ secrets.AWS_REGION }}` refers to [GitHub Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+Create the required secrets in your GitHub repository before using them in this GitHub Action.
-- If your secret name contains any characters other than upper case letters, digits and underscores, it will not be used directly as the environment variable name.
+- If your AWS Secrets Manager secret name contains any characters other than upper case letters, digits and underscores, it will not be used directly as the environment variable name.
 Rather, it will be transformed into a string that only contains upper case letters, digits and underscores.
+Refer the table above for examples.

 ## Features
 - Can fetch secrets from AWS Secrets Manager and inject them into environment variables which can be used in subsequent steps in your GitHub Actions workflow.